 The Royal Affair: Completely redrawn inside art by Fred Carter (replacing the third artist art).
+Carter's redrawn version begins the King David adultery story within a modern court room setting of a Senator being sued for sexual harrassment.
 (First version ©1990, 2nd version ©1993) In 2010, the tract was reissued with a red/purple cover.

 The Scam: There are two cover variations.
 The first one has the number 9 circled on the front cover in the bottom right corner.
 The 2nd version has the circled 9 plus "of 25" added to it.

 Scoundrel, The: Minor text changes (from A to C versions) in pages 3 & 17.
 The original version quotes scripture while the later version says, "How could these little cuties be responsible for WWIII?" (page 3b).